 Executive Compensation

-The Horace Mann Board of Directors oversees the company’s environmental, social and governance strategy and priorities, with various committees responsible for different ESG aspects:
+The Horace Mann Board of Directors oversees the Company’s Corporate Social Responsibility strategy and priorities, with various committees responsible for different aspects of the program:

-• The Investment & Finance Committee oversees responsible investing strategy.
+• Investment & Finance Committee oversees responsible investing strategy.

-• The Compensation Committee provides DEI oversight and direction on human capital management strategy.
+• Compensation Committee provides oversight and direction on human capital management strategy.

-• The Audit Committee oversees the Enterprise Risk Management function, including cybersecurity, as well as ethics issues and policies, such as the Code of Conduct and Code of Ethics.
+• Audit Committee oversees the Enterprise Risk Management function, including cybersecurity, as well as ethics issues and policies, such as the Code of Conduct.